schuchert/wikispaces/pages/The_Mac.md

 ---
 # My Life with a Mac

 Last Friday I took the plunge and switched (mostly) from a Windows-based system to a Mac.
-My new employer, [[http://www.objectmentor.com|Object mentor]] provided me with a new laptop.
+My new employer, [Object mentor](http://www.objectmentor.com) provided me with a new laptop.
 This page captures a few notes and experiences.

 ## The Machine
 I've been waiting for the Intel Santa Rosa chip set to make it to a laptop.
 I also wanted a laptop with a good video card.
 Enter the updated Mac's.
 Here's the vital stats: